+Is there really a difference between cheap knives and expensive knives?
 If you have ever attended the county fair, you may have sat through the kitchen knife demonstration.
 More likely than not, the chef told you that cheap knives end up costing more than expensive knives in the long run.

-- Blade construction – High quality steel is crucial for strength, toughness, hardness, resistance to corrosion, ability to resist wear and tear, and the ability to be sharpened.
+High-quality steel is crucial for strength, toughness, hardness, resistance to corrosion, ability to resist wear and tear, and the ability to be sharpened.
 Cheap knives cannot withstand the honing and sharpening by a professional because the edge is shaped more like a rectangle than a triangle.

-- Handle construction – Look for a handle made of titanium instead of aluminum, rubber, plastic, or wood.
+Look for a handle made of titanium instead of aluminum, rubber, plastic, or wood.
 Aluminum handles can warp or bend over time.
 Rubber handles can melt if left too close to a hot pot left on the kitchen counter.
 Plastic handles can change color from exposure to acidic foods like lemons or vinegar.
 Wood handles can disintegrate and come apart from the blade.

-- Construction of all the other parts – Knives can have bearings, pivots, fittings, and bushings.
+Knives can have bearings, pivots, fittings, and bushings.
 Most people only pay attention to the blade and handle construction when shopping for a knife.
 Inspect how the blade is attached to the handle and what material is used to combine these two important parts of your kitchen knife.

 Which Materials They Cut Best

 Some knives are specialized for particular meats or cuts to make.
 First, you need to keep this in mind for your own safety.
 Additionally, it gives you more versatility in the kitchen.
 You can start making more professional-level cuts on your own.